-This patient is to begin therapy in the first week after surgery.

-The patient should work with the therapist 1-3x/week until released by the surgeon.

-Your patient has received a home therapy exercise guide.
+- This patient is to begin therapy 6 weeks after surgery. - The patient should work with the therapist 1-3x/week until released by the surgeon. - Your patient has received a home therapy exercise guide.
+THESE BEGIN SIX WEEKS AFTER SURGERY.
 You should review this home exercise program with the patient.

 Do not add or skip any part of this program.

-If you have concerns, please contact the surgeon.
+If you have concerns, please contact your surgeon.